entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 # charaters 269-281 are meristic characters.#
 269. Number of premaxillae.
 > [Ca4 in part, Cb4 in part, Fb4 in part, C4 in part, F&C4 in part, Y4 in part, G4 in part, W4 in part, W&W4 in part, Da4 in part, Z4 in part, GR4 in part, WE4 in part, CAa4 in part, C&G4 in part, A&S4 in part, G&C4 in part, Db4 in part, CAb4 in part, R&S4 in part, CAc4 in part, CAd4 in part, T4 in part]Clement *et al.* (in review), merestic character 1.

+> - This character is linked with Character 8.
+Potentially Redundant.

 270. Number of extrascapulars.
 >  [Ca21 in part, Cb21 in part, Fa18 in part, Fb17 in part, C17 in part, F&C17 in part, Y17 in part, G17 in part, W17 in part, W&W17 in part, Da17 in part, Z17 in part, GR17 in part, WE17 in part, CAa17 in part, C&G17 in part, A&S17 in part, G&C17 in part, Db17 in part, CAb17 in part, R&S17 in part, CAc10 in part, CAd10 in part, T17 in part]Clement *et al.* (in review), merestic character 2.